OAlQuaseer/Harness-Power-JavaScript/README.md

 # Harness-Power-JavaScript
-examples for the real power of JavaScript as well as understanding the weird parts of JavaScript:
+Examples for the real power of JavaScript as well as understanding the weird parts of JavaScript:

 1- OOP part of JavaScript
 2- Scope Variable